Strategic Perspectives

 Applied In Practice

-Used to structure the reporting and intelligence workflow between analytics teams and C-suite leadership across both Real Estate and FMCG — ensuring that every board-level presentation collapsed analytical complexity into clear strategic choices with explicit timing rationale.
-In FMCG, the same model drove 20% market coverage growth by connecting field-level data to commercial strategy decisions at leadership level.
+Used to structure the reporting and intelligence workflow between analytics teams and C-suite leadership across both Real Estate and FMCG.
+This ensured that every board-level presentation collapsed analytical complexity into clear strategic choices with explicit timing rationale.

 20% market coverage growth · Board-level adoption across both sectors